dogweather/forkful/content/en/javascript/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in JavaScript is a fundamental task, involving retrieving and possibly manipulating today's date and time.
-Programmers perform this to display dates on websites, in applications, to track user interactions, or to handle time-sensitive data.

 ## How to:
 In vanilla JavaScript, the `Date` object is used to work with dates and times.
 Here’s how you can get the current date and time: